Study of the Bose-Einstein correlations of same-sign pions in proton-lead collisions: Analysis method

 \subsection{Final state interactions and nonfemtoscopic effects}

 Final state interactions (FSI) resulting from the strong and electromagnetic forces can affect the observed two-particle correlations.
 The effects of the strong interaction in the case of pions is relatively small~\cite{Bowler:1991} and is usually neglected in BEC studies.
 The most notable effect is Coulomb repulsion related to the same-sign electric charge of the studied particles, especially in the low-$Q$ region.
-A general expression for the Coulomb interaction term for point-like sources~\cite{Bowler:1991,Sinyukov:1998,Csanad:2019}, $K(Q)$, is equivalent to the so-called Gamov factor~\cite{Pratt:1986}
+A general expression for the Coulomb interaction term for point-like sources~\cite{Bowler:1991,Sinyukov:1998,Csanad:2019}, $K(Q)$, is equivalent to the so-called Gamov factor~\cite{Pratt:1986} for same-sign (SS) and opposite-sign (OS) pairs: